Little Magnetic Book: Agmon estimates

 \subsection{Agmon estimates of higher order}

 In the last section we stated estimates of Agmon for $u_{h}$ and its first derivatives.
 We will also need estimates for the higher order derivatives.
-The main idea to obtain such estimates can be found for instance in \cite{Hel88}. \begin{prop} For all $\nu\in\N^3$, there exist $\delta>0$, $\gamma\geq 0$, $h_{0}>0$ and $C>0$ such that, for $h\in(0,h_{0})$:
+The main idea to obtain such estimates can be found for instance in \cite{Hel88}.
+The basic idea to obtain them is to consider derivatives of the eigenvalue equation and use standard energy estimates. \begin{prop} For all $\nu\in\N^3$, there exist $\delta>0$, $\gamma\geq 0$, $h_{0}>0$ and $C>0$ such that, for $h\in(0,h_{0})$,